 Your first complete pieces can probably be learned in the first few months, depending on how much you practice, and how easily trainable your fingers are.
-If you use my “Beginning Bluegrass Banjo” DVD, you might have the best luck with Worried Man Blues, which is not too hard to play, and is a nice song besides, that’s easy to sing.
+If you use my “Beginning Bluegrass Banjo” video, you might have the best luck with Worried Man Blues, which is not too hard to play, and is a nice song besides, that’s easy to sing.
 I’d say that’s a goal worth setting, and depending on the factors I mentioned, you should be able to get it done well within the September deadline.

 Now get busy!
 And have fun of course. —Pete

 Can you explain how to get a better tone?
 Whenever I play, I don’t get the right tone.
 Could you help me on this subject?

 Well, Banjokid, you’ve opened up quite a large topic this time!